 Research tool(s) are required.
-Check with department chair for specific requirements.
+Specific requirements differ between the Ed.D. and Ph.D.

 Doctoral students may pursue either the Ed.D. or the Ph.D.
 Both degrees require a minimum of 72 semester hours of course work (including dissertation and statistics proficiency) beyond the master's degree.
 Doctoral students must complete a residency requirement of either (a) two consecutive terms of 12 hours each, (b) three consecutive terms of 9 hours each, (c) four consecutive terms of 6 hours each, or (d) two non-consecutive terms (only one of which may be a summer term) of 12 hours each with 3 hours of classroom-based courses for each intervening term.
 Physical residence on campus or in Hattiesburg is recommended but not required during residency.
 A 3.0 GPA is required for graduation.